mitmul/pynvvl/README.md

 Requirements: the following libraries are available in `LIBRARY_PATH`.

 - libnvvl.so
+- libavformat.so.57
-- libavformat.so
+- libavfilter.so.6
-- libavcodec.so
+- libavcodec.so.57
-- libavutil.so
+- libavutil.so.55

 You can build `libnvvl.so` in the `nvvl` repository.
 Follow the instructions of `nvvl` library.
 The `build` directory must be in `LIBRARY_PATH`.